essentially work in two illustration styles—whimsical line art and

 think many art directors are aware of.
 Mind you, I am not

-talking about newbies, but about household names who have
+talking about newbies entering the scene, but about household names who have

 built themselves a reputation over time.